 Yom Ha’Melekh: The Day Of The Coronation Of The Messiah Psalm 98:6 – “With trumpets and sound of cornet make a joyful noise before the LORD, the King.”
 The blowing of the shofar on Yom Teruah links this day to Yeshua’s coronation as King of Kings.
 The coronation ceremony of Kings was ripe with the… Continue reading The Coronation of Mashiach

-You Do Not Know
+You Do Not Know The Day and Hour

 Over the past four years we have taken a look at several Hebrew idioms to better understand the scriptures.
 In 2014 we discovered that the “heavens” refers to governments and rulers, and “earth” refers to the nations or peoples, most specifically to Israel’s leaders and people.
-We also discovered that the “sea” and “land” again… Continue reading You Do Not Know
+We also discovered that the “sea” and “land” again… Continue reading You Do Not Know The Day and Hour

 Imminent Return-Part One